Research output per year

 Mark's research group have been funded by The Wellcome Trust, the BBSRC and the Leverhulme Trust.
 He has focussed on understanding mechanisms of post-transcriptional control and this has led towards a more defined interest in the localisation and dynamics of mRNAs and translation initiation factors.
 More recently, Mark has applied his knowledge of gene expression and stress tolerance to synthetic biology approaches with a view to the production of biofuels and commodity chemicals in yeast.
 Mark has co-organised several national conferences and he serves on the editorial board of Molecular Biology of the Cell.

-In more recent developments, we have expanded into utilising our knowledge of translational control in various projects including the production of biopharmaceuticals and biofuels, studies on the pathogenic yeast Candida albicans and the investigation of oocyte and early embryonic development in Drosophila.
+Other systems.
+Over the years, we have branched out by utilising our knowledge of translational control in various projects including the production of biopharmaceuticals and biofuels, studies on the pathogenic yeast Candida albicans, studies in human cell lines and the investigation of oocyte and early embryonic development in Drosophila.a complementary approach the lab have assessed the intracellular localisation of various translation initiation factors.
+As a result of these investigations, we discovered eIF2B bodies and highlighted the existence of stress granules (which we called EGP-bodies).

 BBSRC.